-- f.
-(U) CIA's performance of lawful oversight functions of its personnel or systems, or lawful oversight functions of the NSD and ODNI, or the applicable Offices of the Inspectors General; or - g.
-(U) The retention, processing, analysis, or dissemination of information necessary to comply with a specific congressional mandate or order of a court within the United States. - h.
+- h.
+(SAPIF) CIA's performance of lawful oversight functions of its personnel or systems, which includes: activities performed in support of CIA's investigation and remediation of a possible compliance incident; activities performed to identify information subject to destruction; activities performed in support of a supervisor's or CIA oversight entity's audit or review; activities performed to ensure the effective application of the marking and segregation requirements in these procedures; activities performed in systems used solely for audits and oversight; and activities performed in support of investigations of potential misconduct by an employee.
+Should CIA intend to rely on this provision regarding lawful oversight functions of its personnel or systems, in whole or in part, to deviate from an aspect of these procedures and the purpose of such deviation is not listed above, CIA shall consult with NSD prior to conducting such an activity.
+NSD shall then report the deviation promptly to the FISC.
+Each such report shall describe the nature of the deviation from the procedures and identify the specific oversight activity for which the deviation was necessary; or - i.
+(U) The retention, processing, analysis, or dissemination of information necessary to comply with a specific congressional mandate or order of a court within the United States. - j.
 (U) Notwithstanding any other section in these procedures, CIA may conduct vulnerability assessments using information acquired pursuant to section 702 of the Act in order to ensure that CIA systems have not been compromised.
 The information used by CIA may be retained for a period not to exceed one year solely for that limited purpose.
 Any information retained for this purpose may be disseminated only in accordance with the applicable provisions of these procedures.
 While retained in databases for vulnerability assessments, the section 702-acquired information may not be accessed for any other purpose. - 7.
 (U) CIA will also follow the following procedures: - a.
 (U) Privileged Communications.
 CIA may receive unminimized communications, acquired pursuant to section 702 of FISA, to which an attorney is a party.
-These provisions address the retention, dissemination, and use of information in such communications and apply when CIA personnel processing a communication acquired pursuant to section 702 of FISA determine (based on the information in the communication or other information of which the CIA processing personnel are aware) that the communication is between an attorney (or any person who, based on the information in the communication, appears clearly to be communicating on behalf of an attorney, such as a paralegal or administrative assistant) and a client. - (1) (U) After discovering such a communication, if CIA personnel processing a communication make an affirmative determination that the communication does not contain foreign intelligence information or evidence of a crime, the communication must be destroyed irrespective of whether the communication contains information protected by the attorney-client privilege. - (2) (U) If CIA personnel processing such a communication determine that the communication appears to contain foreign intelligence information or evidence of a crime, the personnel processing the communication must bring the communication to the attention of CIA's Office of General Counsel for action as set forth below. - (3) (S//NF) Privileged Communications Pertaining to a Criminal Charge in the United States.
+These provisions address the retention, dissemination, and use of information in such communications and apply when CIA personnel processing a communication acquired pursuant to section 702 of FISA determine (based on the information in the communication or other information of which the CIA processing personnel are aware) that the communication is between an attorney (or any person who, based on the information in the communication, appears clearly to be communicating on behalf of an attorney, such as a paralegal or administrative assistant) and a client. - (1) (U) After discovering such a communication, if CIA personnel processing a communication make an affirmative determination that the communication does not contain foreign intelligence information or evidence of a crime, the communication must be destroyed irrespective of whether the communication contains information protected by the attorney-client privilege.